wgt_areaave

 Returns a scalar if q is a two dimensional array.
 Otherwise, the output dimensionality is the same as the leftmost n - 2 dimensions of the input.

-The return type is floating point if the input is floating point, and double if the input is of type double.
+The return type is float if the input is float, and double if the input is of type double.

 Description